 You'll never see their faces, but high-tech criminals lurk far beyond the farmgate.
 Their intent is to cause chaos and financial loss for America's farmers and ranchers.
 The risk has only heightened as agriculture becomes increasingly digitally interconnected with the country's food supply and transportation networks.

-"These attackers used to go after the Amazons and banking institutions of the world, but now they are looking at different companies, specifically those in agriculture and energy," says Sarah Engstrom, chief information security officer and vice president of IT security, productivity and privacy for CHS.
+"These attackers used to go after the Amazons and banking institutions of the world, but now they are looking at different companies, specifically those in agriculture and energy," said Sarah Engstrom, chief information security officer and vice president of IT security, productivity and privacy for CHS.

 Engstrom is in the IT trenches every day for CHS, a diversified and global agribusiness cooperative organized in 1929, and headquartered in Minnesota.
-She did not shy away when asked to talk about the challenges large entities like CHS face from cyberattackers.
+She did not shy away when asked to talk about the challenges large entities like CHS face from cyber-attackers.

-"They are looking for targets they believe are more prone to caving under an attack, or to being exploited and not having the proper security resources in place," she says.
+"They are looking for targets they believe are more prone to caving under an attack, or to being exploited and not having the proper security resources in place," she said.
 "We are seeing it, and we are hearing of smaller companies getting pummeled with cyberattacks and ransomware."

 Fighting cybercrime isn't as simple as installing a new lock and chain.
 Cybercriminals are high-tech crooks, constantly changing the tools of their trade.
 It's far from a new line of work.

-Considered the first electronic bank robbery by many in law enforcement, Russian computer programmers working out of St. Petersburg, hacked into the systems of a major U.S. bank in 1994, and started skimming money.
+Considered the first electronic bank robbery by many in law enforcement, Russian computer programmers working out of St. Petersburg hacked into the systems of a major U.S. bank in 1994 and started skimming money.
 The group made away with more than $10 million before the bank became aware of the intrusion.